-Except for the experiment P800-3 (Music and mixed content stereo experiment), P.SUPPL800 test experiments have used artificially created immersive audio.
+Except for the experiment P800-3 (Music and mixed content stereo experiment), P.800 test experiments have used artificially created immersive audio.
 LLs provided clean speech mono audio samples and music and mixed content stereo samples.
 SA4 would provide scene descriptions and scripts to create the immersive audio.

-The recording SNR should be in accordance with P.800 at least 40dB but preferably 50dB or higher, the leading and trailing inactivity portions should be shorter than 20 ms. The reverberation time RT60 should be in accordance to P.800 less than 500ms, preferably below 200ms.
-The length of the sentences should typically correspond to the length of traditional Harvard sentences [25].
+The recording SNR should be in accordance with P.800 at least 40 dB but preferably 50 dB or higher, the leading and trailing inactivity portions should be shorter than 20 ms. The reverberation time RT60 should be in accordance to P.800 less than 500 ms, preferably below 200 ms. The length of the sentences should typically correspond to the length of traditional Harvard sentences [24].

 7.1.3.3 Background Material